raft-tech/TANF-app/docs/Technical-Documentation/auth-architecture.md

 ## Grafana SSO

-Grafana authenticates via Keycloak OIDC using the `tdp-grafana` client, which is configured to only show the AMS identity provider (Login.gov is excluded).
+Grafana authenticates via Keycloak OIDC using the `tdp-grafana` client.
+Login.gov and AMS are both available on the Keycloak login page, and Grafana denies users who do not match the required Keycloak groups and approval status.

 ### Access Control